nicholascross/template_stream_deck_swift/README.md

 `Plugin.swift` can then be modified to handle key presses and other events.

+## Example

+The linked [iOS simulator plugin](https://github.com/nicholascross/StreamDeckSimulator) was created using this template.

 ## Contribution

 This project is still experimental and not fully utilised or tested by myself so I would encourage you to submit any fixes you make back here.